Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

 2018-03-27 - A new Bungie.Net deployment is in progress.
 A new version of the API documentation and a changelist will be out later today!
+Not much new from an API endpoint perspective.

+- Added:
+  - Rumble as an activity mode
+  - A new component, CurrencyLookups, that you can ask for alongside Vendor data for a quick reference of the requesting character's items and quantities of those items.

 # I'm New to the API.
 What can I do with it?
 - (TODO: Create a grand overview tour of Destiny API features for new users in wiki, including how to get mobile databases and what the heck a mobile database is)